Fall Colors Celebration

 You can enjoy the following free activities from 12-4 p.m. (no ticket required):

-- Sip warm apple cider as you stroll through the gorgeous Lakewood grounds and admire the beautiful tree canopy
+- Sip warm apple cider and enjoy a free cookie (while supplies last) as you stroll through the gorgeous Lakewood grounds and admire the beautiful tree canopy

 - Tie a ribbon to the Living Memory Tree to honor someone you’ve loved and lost